 Kamehameha Schools is deeply committed to the safety and well-being of our students.
 It is a privilege that parents entrust us with the care of their children and we intend to do everything we can do to make sure that trust is earned.

-Mālama Ola became a new division of the Kamehameha Schools Education System in July 2015.
-The division is responsible for programs that address student and employee health and safety at KS’ three campuses, 30 preschools and summer programs.
+Mālama Ola is dedicated to student health, safety and well-being.
+Its focus is having the right people, right culture and right systems in place to best protect and care for our keiki.
+The division is responsible for student and employee health and safety at KS’ three campuses, 30 preschools and community education programs.
 This includes education safety and risk staff, athletic training staff and mental health services.

 October 19, 2016

 In Action 1 of our FY 2016-17 Annual Plan, a focus on student safety and well-being is identified as an organizational priority.
 Here’s why.
 See CEO Message »